SkullElf/ABI2API/README.md

 Open your web browser and visit http://localhost:80/apidocs to view the Swagger UI documentation for the generated API.

 Make API requests:
-You can now make GET and POST requests to interact with your smart contract functions.
+You can now make GET requests to interact with your smart contract functions.
 Refer to the API documentation for the available endpoints and request formats.

 ## Contributing
 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please feel free to open an issue or submit a pull request.